emlid/navio2-docs/docs/common/dev/emlidtool.md

 Usage:

 ```
-emlidtool ardupilot {configure, info}
+emlidtool ardupilot {configure, help}
 ```

-You can choose either 'configure' or 'info'.
+You can choose either 'configure' or 'help'.

 'configure' helps you to choose an appropriate software for your device: